Genivia/ugrep/README.md

                   Read the globs from FILE and search only files  and  directories whose  name  matches  one  or  more  globs  (as  if specified by --include and --include-dir).
 Lines starting  with  a  `#'  and empty  lines  in FILE are ignored.
+When FILE is a `-', standard input is read.
 This option may be repeated.

            -J[NUM], --jobs[=NUM]
                   Specifies the number of jobs to  run  simultaneously  to  search files.
 Without  argument  NUM,  the  number of jobs spawned is optimized.
 No whitespace may be given between -J and its  argu- ment  NUM.
 This  feature  is  not available in this version of ugrep.

            -j, --smart-case